TheSilvered/nest/README.md

 ### VS Code

-To install the VS Code plugin copy `plugins/vs_code/nest-lang` into `%USERPROFILE%/.vscode/extensions` and reload the VS Code window.
+To install the VSCode extension download `vs-code-extension-[VERSION].zip`, extract it into `%USERPROFILE%/.vscode/extensions` and reload the VS Code window.

-Currently VS Code supports only syntax highlighting, to run the Nest file you can install Code Runner and add `"nest": "cd $dir && nest -m $fileName"` inside `"code-runner.executorMap"` in `settings.json`.
+Currently VS Code supports only syntax highlighting and commenting with keyboard shortcuts, to run the Nest file you can install Code Runner and add `"nest": "cd $dir && nest -m $fileName"` inside `"code-runner.executorMap"` in `settings.json`.

-This method does not support input, to do that you still have to run the file from the console.
+This method does not support input, to do that you can select the option to run Code Runner in the terminal and remove `-m` from the command.

 ### Sublime Text

-To install the SublimeText plugin copy `plugins/subilme_text/Nest` into `%APPDATA%/SublimeText/Packages`.
+To install the Sublime Text plugin download `sublime-text-plugin-[VERSION].zip` into from the latest release and extract it into `%APPDATA%/SublimeText/Packages`.

 In Sublime Text, in addition to syntax highlighting you can also run a script with `CTRL + B` and you can comment and un-comment with the default keyboard shortcuts.

-Like VS Code, Sublime Text does not support input from the user in the output panel, to do that you can install a plugin like `Terminus`.
+Since Sublime Text does not support input from the user in the output panel, you have to run the file from a terminal emulator, to do that I suggest installing a plugin like `Terminus`.

-**When downloading the plugins I suggest downloading them with the code of the most recent commit rather than from the source code of the latest release.**

 ## Building from source